cblevins/fa17-hist-trump/schedule.md

 **Week 4: Primary Sources II**

 September 25: Twentieth-Century Immigration
+-	Listen to first 10:15 of Episode #212: ["The Melting Pot: Americans and Assimilation"](http://backstoryradio.org/shows/the-melting-pot), *BackStory* podcast, September 15, 2017.
--	Primary source packet (distributed by the professor)
+-	[Primary source packet]({{site.baseurl}}/downloads/PrimarySourcePacket_09-25-2017.docx) (distributed by the professor)

 September 27: Nuts and Bolts: Archives and Writing Workshop
 -	Come to class with the primary source that you have chosen for your first paper